b2renger/Introduction_A-frame/README.md

 ## Contents

 You can read "the tools" to get acquianted with the techno and stuff we will use to make everything work ie cross-plateform AR web based.

 First you have a cookbook style part about the kind of content : get the minimal code working to display 3D / videos / text etc. over a basic marker.

 Second you have the same kind of cookbook ressource going through the several types of detections (makers, barcodes, natural images etc.)

 Then you have a more technical part about animation of content and finaly a part about interaction which will require basic skills on A-Frame and a bit of javascript coding.
+So to dive in both those last part you should a least get acquainted with a basic example of detection using kanji marker and 3D shapes/

+Have Fun !